-⊚ No. The state does not reimburse for the rent and food expenses of an unrelated live-in personal caregiver who resides in the same household as the participant.
+• No. The state does not reimburse for the rent and food expenses of an unrelated live-in p The state does not reimburse for the rent and food expenses of an unrelated live-in personal caregiver who resi des in the same household as the participant.